sahilrush/fampay-assignment/README.md

 pnpm dev
 ```
 The development server will start at [http://localhost:3000](http://localhost:3000).
-If Facing any difficulty to Open  it on Incognito
+If facing any difficulty, try opening it in Incognito mode.

 #### Build for Production
 ```bash